brando008/SoundsLikeLocal/README.md

 **Example**: _"Chill songs like Moon by Kanye"_

 ![](media/SoundsLikeShowcaseSpeed.gif)
-_This is a sped up version, it usually takes 10-15 seconds to load_
+_The demo is using only 10K songs, with bert-mini to increase speed_

 ## How it works